Arctic Marathon - 25 Oct 2025 (AM24)

 • Charter flight from Copenhagen, Denmark to Kangerlussuaq, Greenland

-• Official Polar Challenge Tech Shirt and Medal for Antarctica and Arctic Finishers
+• Official Polar Challenge Tech shirt and medal finishers

 • Zodiac and wildlife excursions

-Airport transfers are provided for guests on September 5 from the Copenhagen Marriott to the Copenhagen Airport and from the Kangerlussuaq to the Ocean Albatros pier.
-Airport transfers are also included when we disembark in Reykjavik on September 15.
+Airport transfers are provided for guests from the hotel in Copenhagen to the Copenhagen Airport and from the Kangerlussuaq Airport to the Ocean Albatros pier.
+Airport transfers are also included when we disembark in Reykjavik at the end of the trip.

 Itinerary